Apprentice Museum Educator Program

 What is the Apprentice Museum Educator program?

-The Apprentice Museum Educator (AME) Program at the Rubin Museum of Art provides essential hands-on skills to university students preparing for future careers in arts or museum education.
+The Apprentice Museum Educator (AME) Work-Study Program at the Rubin Museum of Art provides essential hands-on skills to university students preparing for future careers in arts or museum education.
 The unique exhibitions at the Rubin Museum of Art provide opportunities for Apprentices to learn and engage audiences through the interrelation of the art, geography, history, and culture of Himalayan Asia.
 Program participants leave with an understanding of the inner workings of a museum education department, Himalayan art and culture, and necessary public interrelation and education skills that will prepare them for the future.
 Apprentices are prepared to utilize inquiry-based teaching strategies and receive weekly education on content and pedagogy.
 Apprentice duties include:

 - Facilitating tours to incoming school groups

 - Administrative support of teen programs

 - Assisting with teen programs

 - Receiving mentorship by staff in the Education Department

 What are the requirements?

 - Participants must be enrolled in an undergraduate program in a New York City College or University (Education majors or strong interest in a future career in art or education encouraged)

 - Be able to provide services for two consecutive semesters (Fall 2014 and Spring 2015)